cyrillef/Maya-PyQt-Scripts/README.md

 Scripts to easily build PyQt for Maya

 These are the scripts used for building Qt, PyQt and PySide for Maya 2013.
-You can find more explanations on the blog at:
+You can find more explanations about building PyQt and PySide and instructions about using these scripts on the blog at:

 http://around-the-corner.typepad.com/adn/2012/10/building-qt-pyqt-pyside-for-maya-2013.html